 “My illness is not going to stop me,” at least that’s what I repeatedly told myself, but my condition had something else in mind.
 I could not keep scheduled meetings, my job was affected, and I lost clients.
 My husband took over most of my responsibilities as a mother and a housewife; it made me feel useless and inadequate.
 My condition prevented me from spending time with friends.

-I kept pushing through despite the struggle, ignoring the desperate call of my own body to stop and rest, whether I was physically, mentally or, emotionally beat down; I paid no attention to them.
+I kept pushing through despite the struggle, ignoring the desperate call of my own body to stop and rest; whether I was physically, mentally, or emotionally beaten down, I paid no attention to them.
 I tried to continue to be who I am, a strong person!
-I planned projects at home and work.
-I refused help from family, showing them nothing has changed; I can still do things on my own.
-I continue to smile and put a grand façade, carried on with my obligations until my body could not handle it any longer, and received a wake-up call.
+I planned projects at home and at work.
+I refused help from my family, showing them nothing had changed; I could still do things on my own.
+I continued to smile and put up a grand façade, carried on with my obligations until my body could not handle it any longer, and received a wake-up call.

-One day, despite all the warning signs of impending doom, I went about my day like nothing was wrong, and before I could stop and think, I was on top of the staircase seizing, putting my whole family in panic mode.
+One day, despite all the warning signs of impending doom, I went about my day like nothing was wrong, and before I could stop and think, I was on top of the staircase, seizing, putting my whole family in panic mode.
 The last thing I remembered before losing consciousness was my youngest daughter’s voice screaming in terror.
-I traumatized my daughter.
-I placed myself in danger of falling and hitting my head on the ground, perhaps not waking up again.
-Yes, I was unconscious for a while, but the moment I opened my eyes, it woke me up with a worthy realization.
-Something needed to change.
+I had traumatized my daughter.
+I was in danger of falling and hitting my head on the ground, perhaps not waking up again.
+Yes, I was unconscious for a while, but the moment I opened my eyes, it woke me with a worthy realization—something needed to change.

 Realization Leads to Acceptance and Opportunity:

 I decided to join a soccer league.
-I never played any sports before, let alone soccer where there’s a lot of running involved.
-Still, because I knew I might never be given a chance again, I took advantage of the opportunity to do something I’ve never done before.
+I never played any sports before, let alone soccer, where a lot of running is involved.
+Still, because I knew I might never be given a chance again, I took advantage of the opportunity to do something I’d never done before.

 I decided to write!
-I used to create stories in my head as a young girl to help me fall asleep at night, I suppose I still do it from time to time, but this time, I decided to write them down and thus my first book, “Believe” was born!
+I used to create stories in my head as a young girl to help me fall asleep at night; I suppose I still do it from time to time, but this time, I decided to write them down, and thus, my first book, “, Belief” was born!
 “Believe” never made it to the bestselling category, far from it, but the process was a part of my healing process, a story to tell, and there were no regrets.

 I started to add value to myself.
 I decided to serve and add value to the people in my community.
-I started sharing my experiences in the hopes for someone to realize that struggles don’t mean defeat; it is an opportunity to find the real beauty in life that we may take for granted.
-It is an opportunity to find one’s strength; a strength they can share with the world.
+I started sharing my experiences in the hopes that someone to realize that struggles don’t mean defeat; it is an opportunity to find the natural beauty in life that we may take for granted.
+It is an opportunity to find one’s strength, which they can share with the world.

-I may be limited in what I can do, but I am not limited in power, passion, or opportunity to make a difference in myself and my community no matter where I am or how I feel.
-I now live with the mantra of doing what you can, when you can, while you can and enjoy every minute of it!
-Life’s struggles only stop you if you allow it.
+I may be limited in what I can do, but I am not limited in power, passion, or opportunity to make a difference in myself and my community, no matter where I am or how I feel.
+I now live with the mantra of doing what you can, when you can, while you can, and enjoy every minute of it!
+Life’s struggles only stop you if you allow them.

 I was wrong when I thought I lost my identity.
 I was crazy when I thought my condition defined me.
-I was wrong when I thought strength was being able to do everything whenever you want to; I was wrong about a lot of things.
-However, I realized that I am still the same person; I am still all the things I was before my condition, perhaps even a little bit stronger and more spirited.
+I was wrong when I thought strength was being able to do everything whenever I wanted to; I was wrong about many things.
+However, I realized that I am still the same person; I am still all the things I was before my condition, perhaps even stronger and more spirited.

-I needed a little waking up to understand that I am, somehow, a better version of myself now.
-Someone who can say, it’s OK to take a break and ask for help.
+I needed a little waking up to understand that I am a better version of myself now.
+Someone who can say it’s OK to take a break and ask for help.
 Someone who found strength from weakness.
 Someone who looks for opportunities to be great despite hardship.
-I needed to see myself as somebody who can take a moment, enjoy the sound of raindrops, and expects the sun to shine again after the storm.
+I needed to see myself as somebody who could take a moment, enjoy the sound of raindrops, and expects the sun to shine again after the storm.